 Uzbekistan has national service obligations.
-If you retain Uzbek citizenship, you could be required to complete service obligations if you visit Uzbekistan.
-Local law provides for penalties for citizens of Uzbekistan who serve in the military or security forces of another country.
+If you retain Uzbek citizenship and visit Uzbekistan you may need to complete national service.
+Local law has penalties for citizens of Uzbekistan who serve in the military or security forces of another country.

 Standards of dress and behaviour are conservative in Uzbekistan.
 Take care not to offend.
 If in doubt, dress conservatively and seek local advice.

-The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
+The Islamic holy month of Ramadan is expected to occur between early-May and early-June 2019.